In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 - Checking account

 Betterment has many unique features that set it apart from the competition.
-These features help ensure your portfolio will be secure and well-managed.
+For this reason, your portfolio will be secure and well-managed.

 Custom Asset Allocation